anon-blue/anon.blue/README.txt

                                                             ghcfd fnhdftddm fdyj
-dttyskfidertgsrtsrsrsrd press any key to conti
+dttyskfidertgsrtsrsrsrd press any key to continued...
                             sta5141145141145114